Get a FREE, Personalized 7-Day Music Making Course

 • The Low E (top string) and High E (bottom string) are not played

 You may have to twist and curl your fingers in positions that feel awkward at first to get a good sound, but you’ll get used to a comfortable position over time.
 Play them again – sounding better?
 Good.
-Now strum the strings from top to bottom, all together.
+Now strum the strings (learn more) from top to bottom, all together.

 Congratulations – you’ve just played your first guitar chord.
 Aren’t you just a boss…